A Podcast Documentary by Alec Cowan

 Ep 4: Atomic Frontier

-Far away from the mines of the Colorado Plateau, the first nuclear reactor in the world is built in Washington State.
-Here, uranium was used to create plutonium, showing the ore didn’t just impact the people who pulled it out of the mountain, but the people who enriched and tested it down the nuclear supply chain.
-As more atomic veterans died from radiation exposure, their families sought to hold someone accountable, and litigants from Hanford, WA, would be the first to blaze the trail.
+Far away from the mines of the Colorado Plateau, the first nuclear reactor in the world was built in Washington State.
+Here, uranium was used to create plutonium at Hanford, transmuting from a helpful ore to a nagging waste.
+As more atomic veterans died from radiation exposure, their families sought to hold someone accountable — and though it would come back to uranium country eventually, those outside of Colorado would be the first to blaze the trail.

 Read More